joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 ## Conclusion and takeaways

 I feel my development experience has been enriched since I followed this strategy.
-Being able to choose between **the part of the code that best capture the essence of the system**, and **the part of the code where I can learn the most from**, gives me a better sense of what to address first, based on its value.
+Being able to choose between **the part of the code that best captures the essence of the system**, and **the part of the code where I can learn the most from**, gives me a better sense of what to address first, based on its value.

 Here will follow a few things I have noticed while applying this practice: